Humberto Soto

-Armando Humberto Soto Ochoa (born May 11, 1980), best known as Humberto Soto, is a Mexican professional boxer.
-A veteran of the sport for over 20 years, he is a former world champion in two weight classes, having held the WBC super featherweight title from 2008 to 2009, and the WBC lightweight title from 2010 to 2011.
+Armando Humberto Soto Ochoa (born May 11, 1980), best known as Humberto Soto, is a Mexican former professional boxer who competed from 1997 to 2019.
+He was a world champion in two weight classes, having held the World Boxing Council (WBC) super featherweight title from 2008 to 2009, and the WBC lightweight title from 2010 to 2011.
 He also held the WBC interim featherweight title from 2005 to 2006.

 Professional career

 Soto made his pro debut at the age of 17 and accumulated a record of 36-5-2, which included a 14 fight undefeated streak, before challenging for his first major title.

 Featherweight

 On August 20, 2005, Soto won the interim WBC Featherweight title by beating Rocky Juarez, in a fight which he accepted on two weeks notice.

 On January 17, 2006, Soto defended his interim title by knocking out Oscar León in the 9th round.
 He vacated his interim featherweight title and defeated Ivan Valle in a WBC Super Featherweight title eliminator bout.

 On January 22, 2007, Soto defeated Humberto Toledo (30-2-2) by third-round knockout.
 In his next bout, he defeated Bobby Pacquiao by seventh-round knockout.

 On November 17, 2007, Soto fought reigning WBO Super Featherweight champion Joan Guzmán but lost the bout by unanimous decision.